Different Types OF OCD.

 The way I see it I can mock myself but no one has the right to mock me.

-I wish I could live a normal life without worry or stress and brain wash all the bad things that have ever happened to me away.
-But the chance of that happening are slim as I will always be reminded about my parents and bother passing away aswell as the abusive relationship and other bad incidents that happened to me over the years.
+I wish I could live a normal life without worry or stress and brainwashed all the bad things that have ever happened to me.
+But the chance of that happening is slim as I will always be reminded about my parents and brother passing away as well as the abusive relationship and other bad incidents that happened to me over the years.

 Trigger.